open-ephys/bonsai-onix1-docs/articles/hardware/hs64/ostim.md

 property's dropdown menu.
 Because `HasFlags`'s `Value` is set to "Circle", its output is "True" when the selected `BreakoutButtonState` bit field contains the "Circle" flag.
-The <xref:Bonsai.Reactive.DistinctUntilChanged> operator only allows passes an item in its input sequence if it's different from the previous item in the input sequence.
+The <xref:Bonsai.Reactive.DistinctUntilChanged> operator only passes an item in its input sequence if it's different from the previous item in the input sequence.
 The <xref:Bonsai.Reactive.Condition> operator only passes an item in its input sequence if `Condition`'s internal logic is "True".
-In this case, `Condition` has no internal logic (which can be inspected by selecting the node and pressing <kbd>Ctrl+Enter</kbd>), so it uses the value of the Boolean in its input sequence to decide whether or not to pass a value.
-The
+In this case, `Condition` has no internal logic (which can be inspected by selecting the node and pressing <kbd>Ctrl+Enter</kbd>), so it uses the value of the Boolean in its input sequence to decide whether or not to pass through an item in its input sequence to its output sequence.

-<xref:Bonsai.Expressions.DoubleProperty> operator emits a value determined by
+The <xref:Bonsai.Expressions.DoubleProperty>
-its `Value` property whenever it receives an item in its input sequence.
-This value is used to determine the delay between triggering the stimulus and delivery of the stimulus.
-When `Double`'s `Value` property is set to zero, there is no such delay.
+operator emits a <xref:System.Double> determined by `Double`'s `Value` property whenever it receives an item in its input sequence.
+Each double in the input sequence received by <xref:OpenEphys.Onix1.Headstage64OpticalStimulatorTrigger>
+triggers an optical stimulus.
+The value of the double determines the delay between triggering the stimulus and delivery of the stimulus.
+When `Double`'s `Value` property is set to zero, there is no delay.

-When the <xref:OpenEphys.Onix1.Headstage64OpticalStimulatorTrigger> operator receives a "True" value in its input sequence, a stimulus waveform is triggered.
-The waveform can be modified by editing the `Headstage64OpticalStimulatorTrig` operator's properties.